Unfair dismissal; are you eligible to apply?

 Under the national fair work system there are five qualifying criteria, called jurisdictional elements by lawyers.

 - You must have been dismissed or constructively dismissed while an employee.

 - You must have been employed by a “national system employer” which essentially means a company or other incorporated body (not a sole trader) which engages in trade and commerce or a federal government institution.
 Local governments and not for profit NGOs can fall into either system depending upon the extent of their commercial activities.

-- Your annual remuneration, technically called your “annual rate of earnings”, must be less than the “high income threshold”, a sum of $145,400 from 1 July 2018 (this sum increases on 1 July each year) OR an enterprise agreement or modern award applies to your employment; if the claim must be pursued in the Wewstern Australian Industrial relations Commssion the “prescribed amount” $187,800 from 1 July 2023.
+- Your annual remuneration, technically called your “annual rate of earnings”, must be less than the “high income threshold”, a sum of $167,500 from 1 July 2023 (this sum increases on 1 July each year) OR an enterprise agreement or modern award applies to your employment; if the claim must be pursued in the Wewstern Australian Industrial relations Commssion the “prescribed amount” $187,800 from 1 July 2023.